-- □ Having a second controller card improves the performance of the chassis by increasing the backplane bandwidth for the Ethernet line cards.
-The backplane bandwidth is increased from 20Gbps per line card slot with one controller card to 40Gbps per slot with two controller cards. - Installing a second controller card adds redundancy.
-If a controller card fails in the chassis, the second card enables the Ethernet line cards to maintain network operations. - ☐ You may use the SFP+ slots on both controller cards to add uplink transceivers for the Ethernet line cards to the network.
+- ☐ Having a second controller card improves the performance of the chassis by increasing the backplane bandwidth for the Ethernet line cards.
+The backplane bandwidth of slots 0 to 3 is increased from 20Gbps per line card slot with one controller card to 40Gbps per slot with two controller cards. - Installing a second controller card adds redundancy.
+If a controller card fails in the chassis, the second card enables the Ethernet line cards to maintain network operations.

-Here are the guidelines to dual controller cards:
+Here are the guidelines for dual controller cards:

 - One card operates as the active master card and the other as the inactive master card.
 You can determine the state of a controller card by the M/S LED.
-For information, refer to "SYS Status LEDs" on page 77. - □ The controller cards automatically determine their states when the chassis is powered on or reset.
+For information, refer to "SYS Status LEDs" on page 69. - ☐ The controller cards automatically determine their states when the chassis is powered on or reset.
 The card that boots up first is designated as the active master card.
-If both cards boot up at the same time, the card in slot 4 is designated as the active master card. - ☐ All management sessions have to be conducted through the active controller card. - ☐ To establish a local management session, you have to use the Console RS-232 port on the active controller card. - □ When the chassis is powered on or reset, the two controller cards perform an initialization process, part of which involves the inactive card synchronizing its management files with the active card.
-During this phase of the initialization process, which may take several minutes. the inactive card does not participate with the active card in forwarding traffic over the backplane and its SFP+ slots are nonfunctional.
-After the inactive card has finished the initialization process, it joins with the active card in forwarding traffic on the backplane and activates its SFP+ slots.
-For more information, refer to "Monitoring the Initialization Process" on page 213.
+If both cards boot up at the same time, the card in slot 4 is designated as the active master card. - All management sessions have to be conducted through the active controller card. - ☐ To establish a local management session, you have to use the Console RS-232 port on the active controller card. - □ When the chassis is powered on or reset, the two controller cards perform an initialization process, part of which involves the inactive card synchronizing its management files with the active card.
+During this phase of the initialization process, which may take several minutes. the inactive card does not participate with the active card in forwarding traffic over the backplane.
+After the inactive card has finished the initialization process, it joins with the active card in forwarding traffic on the backplane from the line cards.
+For more information, refer to "Monitoring the Initialization Process" on page 199.